Ydrousa

 Ydrousa (Υδρούσα) is a former municipality on the island of Andros, in the Cyclades, Greece.
 Since the 2011 local government reform it is part of the municipality Andros, of which it is a municipal unit.
-The population was 3,372 inhabitants at the 2011 census.
-It has a land area of 195.367 km² and is the largest of the three municipal units on the island of Andros, covering over half of its territory.
-The seat of the municipality was in Gavrio (pop.
-810).
+The population was 3,202 inhabitants at the 2021 census.
+It has a land area of 195.367 km2 and is the largest of the three municipal units on the island of Andros, covering over half of its territory.
+The seat of the municipality was in Gavrio.
 The municipal unit shares the island of Ándros with the municipal units of Andros (town) and Korthio.